deletedcu/angular-demo/lectures/day-3/jasmine-and-tdd.md

         ✓ should offer a greeting in Italian
 ```

-We have a person component and a person component spec (a specification or test).
+We have a Person component and a Person component spec (a specification or test).
 This is the typical Angular convention.
 Specs live in the same directory as the component code and are named identically to the component, except for the addition of the `.spec` suffix.

 Let's review `person.component.spec.ts`.
-This is the specification for a person.
-It indicates how we can expect a person to function.
+This is the specification for a Person.
+It indicates how we can expect a Person to function.

 <!--Talk through the first one, then give student a minute to discuss with neighbor what the rest of them do, come back and share -->